Sheldon van der Linde: 2022

 For the 2022 season, van der Linde was chosen to partner Philipp Eng at Schubert Motorsport as the team entered the DTM for the first time by fielding a pair of BMW M4 GT3 cars.
 In the second round of the season at the Lausitzring, he won both races.
 He scored his third victory of the season in the first race of the fifth round at the Nürburgring, finishing ahead of his brother, Kelvin.
 It was the first time that two brothers finished 1-2 in a DTM race.
 Going into the final round at the Hockenheimring, van der Linde was 11 points ahead of Mercedes driver Lucas Auer in the drivers' standings.
 In the Saturday race, which Auer won, van der Linde finished second after starting from 16th due to a 10-place grid penalty.
 He went into the Sunday race two points ahead of Auer in the drivers' standings, eventually winning his maiden title with a third-place finish, which put him 11 points ahead of Auer, who finished the race in seventh, in the final drivers' standings.

+Sports Car Racing

+On 2 February 2025, van der Linde scored the biggest win of his racing career to date when he took out the 2025 Bathurst 12 Hour at the famous Mount Panorama Circuit in Australia.
+Driving for Belgian outfit Team WRT and driving a BMW M4 GT3, he teamed with Brazilian driver Augusto Farfus and his older brother Kelvin to take a 10 second win over their WRT team mates Raffaele Marciello, Charles Weerts and former multiple MotoGP World Champion Valentino Rossi.

+The win made the van der Linde's just the third set of brothers to win a major race together at Bathurst after Geoghegan's Leo and "Pete" (Ian) who won the 1962 Bathurst Six Hour Classic together, and the Brabham brothers Geoff and David who had won the 1997 AMP Bathurst 1000 Super Touring car race together.

+Formula E

+van der Linde served as the reserve driver for the BMW i Andretti Motorsport during the 2020–21 Formula E season.

+In April 2023, van der Linde made his debut in a Formula E car during the Berlin rookie test with Jaguar TCS Racing.
+He would later partake in the rookie test with the team in Rome.

+van der Linde returned with Jaguar and participated in the rookie free practice session in Misano and the Berlin rookie test.